mit-pdos/sigmaos/cpython3.11/Doc/c-api/call.rst

    A class supporting vectorcall **must** also implement :c:member:`~PyTypeObject.tp_call` with the same semantics.

-.. versionchanged:: 3.12

-   The :c:macro:`Py_TPFLAGS_HAVE_VECTORCALL` flag is now removed from a class when the class's :py:meth:`~object.__call__` method is reassigned.
-   (This internally sets :c:member:`~PyTypeObject.tp_call` only, and thus may make it behave differently than the vectorcall function.)
-   In earlier Python versions, vectorcall should only be used with :c:macro:`immutable <Py_TPFLAGS_IMMUTABLETYPE>` or static types.

 A class should not implement vectorcall if that would be slower than *tp_call*.
 For example, if the callee needs to convert the arguments to an args tuple and kwargs dict anyway, then there is no point